-Coronary heart disease (CHD) is a leading cause of death in Western countries and is increasingly common in developing countries.
-This atherosclerotic process includes injury to arterial endothelium, fatty streaks due to macrophage ingestion of oxidized LDL cholesterol at the damaged site, platelet aggregation, and fibrosis.
-These events contribute to plaque formation in the intimal layer of medium and large arteries.
-Progressive arterial narrowing causes ischemia, which occurs initially with exertion but may eventually occur at rest.
+Coronary heart disease (CHD), also known as ischemic heart disease, is a leading cause of death in Western countries and is increasingly common in developing countries.
+The atherosclerotic process includes injury to arterial endothelium, fatty streaks due to macrophage ingestion of oxidized low-density lipoprotein (LDL) cholesterol at the damaged site, platelet aggregation, and fibrosis.
+These events contribute to plaque formation in the intimal layer of medium- and large-sized arteries.
+Progressive arterial narrowing causes ischemia (supply-demand mismatch), which occurs initially with exertion but may eventually occur at rest.

-Atherosclerosis commonly begins in childhood and slowly progresses throughout life.
-There is some evidence that this process may even start during fetal development.
+Atherosclerosis commonly begins in early childhood (perhaps even during fetal development in some cases) and slowly progresses throughout life.
 Rapid progression may occur by the third decade of life.
-Symptoms often do not present until late stages.
-Angina pectoris is frequently the main presenting symptom.
+Symptoms often do not present until later stages.
+Angina pectorisis is frequently the main presenting symptom.
 It results from ischemia due to the narrowing of one or more coronary arteries.
-Angina is typically described as substernal pressure, and it can radiate to the neck, arms, back, and upper abdomen.
-Stable angina tends to occur regularly or predictably with exertion, whereas unstable angina occurs unpredictably, often with minimal exertion or at rest.
+Angina is typically described as substernal pressure, and it can radiate to the neck, arms, back, and upper abdomen but may manifest as shortness of breath or chest aching.
+Stable angina tends to occur predictably with exertion, whereas unstable angina occurs unpredictably, often with minimal exertion or at rest, and may be a sign of dangerous instability in the plaques.

 When atherosclerotic plaques rupture, vasoconstriction and clot formation can lead to complete occlusion of a coronary artery, causing a myocardial infarction (MI).
 An MI may be silent, or it may be signaled by prolonged pain or discomfort similar to that associated with simple angina.
 Individuals with diabetes are at higher risk of having silent ischemia.
 Compared with men (who are more likely to experience crushing substernal chest pain), women are more likely to experience shortness of breath, jaw or back pain, and nausea/vomiting.
 Further, care is sometimes delayed for women because caregivers and patients may believe that women are not at significant risk for cardiac disease.

-Atherosclerosis of the extremities—i.e., peripheral vascular disease—often presents as claudication, in which calf, thigh, or hip pain is associated with activity and relieved with rest.
+Atherosclerosis of the extremities, i.e., peripheral vascular disease, often presents as claudication, in which calf, thigh, or hip pain is associated with activity and relieved with rest.
 Other signs of peripheral vascular disease include underdeveloped calf muscles, hairless shiny skin on the lower extremities, dystrophic toenails, bruits over the femoral, iliac, or popliteal arteries, and decreased peripheral pulses.
+A common manifestation of peripheral vascular disease in men is erectile dysfunction.

 Diabetes.
 Hyperinsulinemia or impaired glucose tolerance, without a diagnosis of diabetes, also raises the risk for CHD.